kenshiro-o/CarND-MPC-Project/README.md

 ### Reference Speed

-We have set the reference speed to _40 MPH_.
-While we have been able to complete laps at higher speeds, we observed that 40 MPH gives us the best trade-off between high speed and smooth ride.
+We have set the reference speed to _70 MPH_.
+While we have been able to complete laps at higher speeds, we observed that 70 MPH provides the best ride at high speed.
-Plus from a safety point-of-view, it is better to drive at lower speeds.
+However, from a safety point of view, it would be better to drive at lower speeds.

 ### Model Constraints